-37. What is the range of sanctions (including fines and penalties) for violation of these laws?
+39. What is the range of sanctions (including fines and penalties) for violation of data protection, privacy and cybersecurity laws?

 The UAE Law The executive regulations to be issued under the UAE Law will specify the penalties/administrative sanctions to be imposed on contravention of the UAE Law The DIFC Law Maximum fine upto US\$ 100,000 The ADGM Regulations Maximum fine upto US\$ 28,000,000